-Remote cluster Attributes Definition AdministratorGroups (system use only) List of operating system user account groups that have administrative privileges on the cluster.
+Remote cluster Attributes Definition Remote cluster Attributes Definition AdministratorGroups List of operating system user account groups that have (system use only) administrative privileges on the cluster.
 This attribute applies to clusters running in secure mode.
-Type and dimension: string-keylistDefault: " " Administrators Contains list of users with Administrator privileges. (system use only) ■ Type and dimension: string-keylist ■ Default: "" CID The CID of the remote cluster. (system use only) See "Cluster attributes" on page 805.
-ClusState Indicates the current state of the remote cluster as (system use only) perceived by the local cluster.
-Type and dimension: integer-scalarDefault: Not applicable ClusterAddress Specifies the remote cluster's virtual IP address, which is (user-defined) used to connect to the remote cluster by the local cluster. ■ Type and dimension: string-scalar ■ Default: "" ClusterName The name of cluster. (system use only) ■ Type and dimension: string-scalar ■ Default: "" ClusterUUID Unique ID assigned to the cluster by Availability Manager. (system use only) Type and dimension: string-scalar ■ Default: Not applicable
+Type and dimension: string-keylistDefault: " " Administrators Contains list of users with Administrator privileges. (system use only) Type and dimension: string-keylistDefault: "" CID The CID of the remote cluster. (system use only) See "Cluster attributes" on page 776.
+ClusState Indicates the current state of the remote cluster as perceived (system use only) by the local cluster.
+Type and dimension: integer-scalarDefault: Not applicable ClusterAddress Specifies the remote cluster's virtual IP address, which is (user-defined) used to connect to the remote cluster by the local cluster.
+Type and dimension: string-scalarDefault: "" ClusterName The name of cluster. (system use only) Type and dimension: string-scalarDefault: "" ClusterUUID Unique ID assigned to the cluster by Availability Manager. (system use only) ■ Type and dimension: string-scalar Default: Not applicable